 And, as an added bonus, some cycling socks can also keep your feet warm and prevent your cycling shoes from chafing.
 They're made for your road bike but considering how cold you can get on an electric bike, they are handy for those too.

 Good quality socks can go a long way to improving the comfort of your ride, and there is more art and science to their construction than you might think.
-Thick socks are no good and impact on the fit of your shoes, potentially restricting blood flow in the process, so the best socks will be made from a high-wicking, breathable fabric.
+Thick socks are no good and impact the fit of your shoes, potentially restricting the blood flow in the process, so the best socks will be made from a high-wicking, breathable fabric.

-Best cycling socks to buy in 2022
+Best cycling socks to buy right now

 If DeFeet knows how to do one thing properly, it’s socks.
 In fact, the company specialises in socks.
 The Aireator was DeFeet’s original sock in 1992 and continues to set the standard.
 The Aireator has an open mesh construction, ensuring excellent breathability and quick-drying performance, ideal for those sweaty summer rides.